How tutoring works

 Tutoring materials

-You should bring your textbooks, TOEFL workbooks, or other materials, such as magazines or newspapers, that can help you with your English.
+You should bring your textbooks, TOEFL workbooks, or other materials that can help you with your English.
 The Tutoring Center also recommends that you keep a notebook with you and write down questions about English and American culture during the week.
 You and your tutor can use these questions during the tutoring session.
 If you do not bring anything to do, there are some books and materials in the Tutoring Center that can be used during your tutoring time.

 Grades and attendance